 Luckily, Lyft has a standard liability policy that covers its drivers—but only when the driver is logged in to Lyft app and ready to haul passengers.
 To make it even trickier, the policy limits are lower when the driver is simply logged on and waiting for a rider.

 Luckily, they balloon up to $1 million when a rider has been booked.
 Simply put, what happens between the time the driver gets in his vehicle and the time of the accident has a lot to do with who pays what.

 To add another layer to the complicated claims process, if a third-party vehicle is involved, liability may fall on that driver and his/her insurance if he/she caused the accident.
 And should that driver not have a sufficient amount of coverage to fully compensate victims, still more difficulty arises.

 As you can see, the various nuances involved in a Lyft claim makes it a smart move to contact an experienced attorney if you are involved in an accident with a Lyft driver.
 While some minor accidents may not require expert legal advice, serious accidents where there’s a lot on the line require knowledgeable representation.

-In Pennsylvania, personal injury accident claims must be filed within two years of the date of injury.
+In Pennsylvania, Injury Claims must be filed within two years of the date of injury.
 Fail to do so, and you may lose your right to recover damages.
-See our Bensalem Lyft accident attorney right away after your accident to help identify potential litigants and discuss your best options going forward with your claim.
+See our Bensalem Lyft Accident Attorney right away after your accident to help identify potential litigants and discuss your best options going forward with your claim.